Colin Platt: Academic career

 In 1960, Platt became a research assistant at the University of Leeds, and, in addition, undertook his Doctor of Philosophy (PhD) degree.
 He became a lecturer in medieval archaeology from 1962.
 In 1964, he moved to the University of Southampton, joining its Department of History.
 He was then successively promoted from lecturer to senior lecturer to reader.
 He was awarded a personal chair in 1983 as Professor of History.
 Platt had a stammer which meant that his teaching was focused on small group tutorials, supervisions and field trips; his lectures, on the other hand, were read out by an actor with associated slides or played from a pre-recording.
 He retired from full-time academia in 1999 or 2001, and was appointed emeritus professor.

 Platt's research interests in addition to medieval archaeology, ranged from ecclesiastical history to urban history to the architecture of castles and monastic granges.
 He drew on both archaeology and history in his research: he lamented "archaeologists' all too frequent failure to read, engage with and give due weight to historical evidence", and historians' focus on "academic theory over empirical research".

-In 1991, he was awarded the Wolfson Prize for The Architecture of Medieval Britain: A Social History.
+In 1991, Platt was awarded the Wolfson Prize for The Architecture of Medieval Britain: A Social History.
 He was also an elected Fellow of the Society of Antiquaries of London (FSA) and Fellow of the Royal Historical Society (FRHistS).
 A Festschrift was published in 2014, titled "A Fresh Approach: Essays Presented to Colin Platt in Celebration of His Eightieth Birthday 11 November 2014".